seife/marble_fx_digistump/doc/README.md

 ![Mounted](10-marble_fx-beetle-mounted.jpg)
 The Beetle is kept in place by the daughter board.

-The additional blue and black cables are RESET and GND, stored below the bottom plate, so that reflashing is easier by triggering a board reset, even if the ACM interface has been patched out of the USB core.
+The additional blue and black cables are RESET and GND, stored below the bottom plate, to allow reflashing of the ATMega32u4 even with ACM interface patched out of the USB core.